ShawnGeorge03/FinLearn/docs/assign-doc.md

 - `docker-compose.yml`
   - This file used to define the configuration for `docker compose` command.
   - It is used to build, deploy, and push images from a local machine.
--

 ### Client

-- Updated client packages to latest versions
+- Updated client packages to latest versions.
-- Installed a packaged called `sharp` for Next.js Image Optimization during build
+- Installed a packaged called `sharp` for Next.js Image Optimization during build.
-- Fixed certain type errors when running `npm run build`
+- Fixed certain type errors when running `npm run build`.
-- Created `.dockerignore`
+- Created `.dockerignore`.
 - `middleware.ts`
   - To ensure that an unauthenticated user would not be able to access private routes, a custom `afterAuth` function was implemented to redirect them to the `/sign-in` page.
 - `next.config.js`
   - We disabled the linting action that runs by-default when Next.js creates a build, this should be run in a separate job for it to be effective.
-  - The build output for Next.js is set to use *standalone* mode, since this includes all the necessary files/dependencies thus creating a smaller Docker Image.
+  - The build output for Next.js is set to use _standalone_ mode, since this includes all the necessary files/dependencies thus creating a smaller Docker Image.
 - `Dockerfile`
   - We make use of Multistage Builds to reduce the overall size of the Docker Image, for more information on the implementation please check the respective Dockerfile.
 It eliminates unwanted layers, and copies over only the required files for the image to deploy.
   - This build requires an argument called `SEVER_URL` which will be used by the script below.